Sunak defends decision to scrap meeting with ‘grandstanding’ Greek PM

 A spokesman for the Greek prime minister said there were “domestic reasons” for the cancellation of Tuesday’s meeting and pointed to Mr Sunak being “quite behind in the polls” ahead of a likely general election next year.

-Athens wants them back, with Mr Mitsotakis claiming their removal was like cutting the Mona Lisa in half.
+Athens wants them back, with Mr Mitsotakis claiming on Sunday morning that their removal was like cutting the Mona Lisa in half.

+Asked why it then took until Monday to cancel the planned meeting, the Prime Minister’s official spokesman said: “There were discussions on Monday and then the meeting didn’t go ahead.”

 There have been talks around a potential loan of the sculptures, but No 10 has insisted that Athens would have to accept they belong to the British Museum for that to even be an option.